geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/email_summary.md

 ## Overview

-Using CodeInterpreter for viewing emails, quickly reviewing, and automatically replying to them.
+Using Interpreter for viewing emails, quickly reviewing, and automatically replying to them.

 ## Example: Logging into Email, Viewing, and Summarizing Email Content